ostdotcom/website-docupony/website/versioned_docs/version-0.9.1/0_00_START_WELCOME.md

 ## Latest Version of API Documentation

-To get to the documentaion of the lastest version, try [<u>OST API v1 Documentation</u>](https://dev.stagingost.com/docs/1.0.0/simpletoken.html)
+To get to the documentation of the lastest version, see [<u>OST API v1 Documentation</u>](https://dev.stagingost.com/docs/1.0.0/simpletoken.html)